 Accident and Incident Reporting

-All accidents and incidents must be tracked and reported to the RTO and if applicable the appropriate authorities.
-All urgent incidents and accidents must be reported to the authorities by calling 911 and to the RTO immediately.
+All accidents and incidents must be tracked and reported to the RTO and if applicable, the appropriate authorities.
+All urgent incidents and accidents must be reported to the authorities by calling 911 and to the RTO within two (2) hours.

 Accidents and incidents involving health or safety hazards during transport, such as the presence of bodily fluids or vermin, should be classified as incidents.

-TPs must inform RTOs of any incidents experienced while transporting individuals.
 The TP should inform the RTO of any incidents experienced while transporting an individual, regarding falls, safety concerns, and behaviors.
 Then, the RTO will contact the HSP and any other parties regarding the incident.
-The HSP will review and make a determination regarding future transport.
+The RTO will review and make a determination regarding future transport.

-Any conduct or action, by an individual, that places himself/herself or other individuals in harm’s way while being transported is considered a behavior incident.
+Any conduct or action, by an individual, that places himself/herself or other individuals in harm’s way while being transported is considered a behavioral incident.

 If behaviors or actions are severe and require an intervention by police or other authorities, transportation services will be suspended pending a review of the incident.
 Behaviors or actions include, but are not limited to, suicidal gestures or attempts, assaults, possession or use of weapons, homicide, frequent medical disruptions, aggressive behavior, and running away.